40 Reasons Getting Divorced In Your 40s Isn’t So Bad

 A bad marriage rarely makes people happy.
 Staying together with your spouse for the kids, for the financial benefits, or simply because you’re scared to be alone will leave you with a life full of regrets in the long run.
-In fact, one study revealed that the majority of divorced women studied did not regret their decision to end their marriage and actually found themselves happier living the single life.
+In fact, one study by Avvo revealed that the majority of divorced women studied did not regret their decision to end their marriage and actually found themselves happier living the single life.

 It’s Better For Your Kids

 Angry, resentful parents are rarely the ones most capable of raising healthy, happy kids.
 A study conducted by researchers at Auburn University found that parental discord had a profound effect on children’s wellbeing and that staying in a bad marriage led to worse outcomes for children than a divorce did.
 Considering that most people have kids in their 20s and 30s, your children are also likely better-equipped to handle this kind of change by the time you’re in your 40s than they would have been years prior.

 You Can Focus on Your Career